Bartłomiej Barański

-Bartłomiej Paweł Barański (born 9 October 2006) is a Polish professional footballer who plays as an attacking midfielder for Ekstraklasa club Lech Poznań.
+Bartłomiej Paweł Barański (born 9 October 2006) is a Polish professional footballer who plays as an attacking midfielder for I liga club Odra Opole, on loan from Lech Poznań.

 Club career

 Early career

 Born in Katowice, Barański started his youth career with his hometown club GKS at the age of four.
 In the summer of 2020, Barański moved to the youth setup of Lech Poznań, joining their under-15 team.

 Ruch Chorzów

 On 19 June 2022, Barański returned to Silesia, joining I liga club Ruch Chorzów on a two-year deal with an option for a further year.
 He made his professional debut on 26 July 2022 in a 2–0 Polish Cup win over Znicz Pruszków.
 In doing so, at the age of 15 years and 290 days, he became the second youngest player to ever appear for Ruch in a competitive match.

 On 22 February 2023, he was sent on loan to fourth tier side Odra Wodzisław Śląski for the remainder of the season.

 Barański made his top-tier debut on 24 September 2023, coming on in the 90th minute of a 3–5 loss to Raków Częstochowa.
 On 13 May 2024, he scored his first league goal for Ruch in a 2–0 away victory over Radomiak Radom.

 Following Ruch's relegation, Barański became a regular member of the first-team squad in the 2024–25 season.
 After scoring three goals in five league games at the end of 2024, he was named I liga's Player of the Month for November and December.